mattbocosoft/presentation-gitflow-and-semanticversioning/jenkins.md

 Use the branch **name** ($GIT_BRANCH) as the 'Marketing Version' and jenkins will take care of incrementing the Technical Version (build number) to distinguish between builds on the same branch.

+##Last Thoughts

+If you want to save time by reusing jobs, you can use wildcards for the branch names in the job configurations.

+'*/feature-*'
+'*/release-*'
+'*/hotfix-*'

+Jenkins has a wide-array of powerful features that go beyond the scope of this presentation.
+Exploration of available plugins and the advanced features can help speed-up your workflow and save countless hours of work that would normally be associated with build logistics.
+If you are part of a traditional software shop with access to a team of configuration management engineers, Jenkins offers you all the power and ease of build management without the need outsource.

 ##References

 [Jenkins: An extensible open source continuous integration server]http://jenkins-ci.org)